dbaarda/LightLdapd/README.rst

   (default: "1000-29999").
 -G gids  Optional comma-separated list of gids or gid-ranges to export (default: "100,1000-29999").
+-N  Use NSS and crypt for authenticating instead of PAM.

 Note lightldapd must run as root to open the default ldap serving port, but using ``-u runuser`` it will use setuid() to drop root